We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-Private computer animation degree programs often cost more, however, they are also accredited schools which are eligible for funds like student loans, scholarships and grants.
+Private computer animation degree programs often cost more.
+However, they are also accredited schools that are eligible for funds like student loans, scholarships, and grants.

-Don’t forget to consider the state and economic status around the animation academies.
-If you are looking to attend a brick and mortar animation school, you will need to not only seek out information about the cost of the education program, but the cost of living for housing, food and other necessities needs to be factored in.
+Don’t forget to consider the state and economic status of the animation academies.
+If you are looking to attend a brick-and-mortar animation school, you will need to not only seek out information about the cost of the education program, but the cost of living for housing, food, and other necessities needs to be factored in.

 If you are taking all of your courses online, you will need to add in additional costs as well.

 Will you need to take workshops or participate in internships in order to complete your 3D animation degree?
-While you may save on program costs, factoring in these additional fees are important too.
+While you may save on program costs, factoring in these additional fees is important too.